Get the latest product news on Continuous Deployment-as-a-Service and the most recent release for Continuous Deployment Self Hosted, 2.28.2.

 Continuous Deployment Self Hosted – Release 2.28.2

 In addition to a ton of quality of life improvements and bug fixes, we’ve released new enhancements to Pipelines as Code, BitBucket PR handling, and error logs.
 We released three early access features behind a feature flag.
-If you would like to enable these early access features to test in your environment, contact your Technical Account Manager by opening a ticket:
+If you would like to enable these early access features to try out in your environment, open a support ticket or reach out to your Technical Account Manager directly to get started.

 New Pipelines as Code Multi-Branch Enhancement – Early Access